teamapp-ai/teamapp-ai.github.io/pricing.md

 title: pricing
 layout: pricing
 faqs:
+- question: 'What devices and browsers work for #team?'
+  answer: ''
 - question: How long is the free trial?
   answer: |-
     We offer a 21 day free trial.